Let’s Not Break The Bank With AV

 Event and AV Professionals in the hospitality industry, like our team at Honest AV, have a wealth of experience negotiating hotel contracts.
 If the hotel is presenting hurdles or the cost seems too high, ask us here at Honest AV for help.
 We like to uncover solutions that will help our clients save money.

-Make Sure These Are Written In or Taken Out of The Hotel Contract
+Make Sure These AV Items Are Written In or Taken Out of The Hotel Contract

-If the hotel is not a union-based location, they may ask that an in-hose technician to supervise the event from start to finish.
+If the hotel is not a union-based location, they may ask that an in-house technician supervise the event from start to finish.
 This should not be a requirement, so make sure to address this point with your hotel sales representative during the contracting phase.

 Power needs can add up during an event, and with a flat fee as opposed to a per item/day charge, you can quickly and correctly estimate your final power total.